ryanchangky/minimal-mistakes/_posts/2018-02-27-life-insurance-risk-classification.md

 [![heatmap]({{ site.url }}{{ site.baseurl }}/images/capstone/heatmap.png)]({{ site.url }}{{ site.baseurl }}/images/capstone/heatmap.png)

 **One Hot Encoding of Categorical Features**
-*  Categorical variables need to be processed through one-hot encoded before machine learning can take place.
+*  Categorical variables need to be processed through one-hot encoding before machine learning can take place.
 Due to the large number of categorical features and their unique inputs, there is a total of 1010 features after one hot encoding.

 **Removing features with near zero variance**
 *  The features with near zero variance are removed as they would not contribute towards predicting the target variable.
 Upon removing those features, there is a total of 91 features remaining in the dataframe.